otisps/otisps/README.md

 - 🤔 I’m looking for help with: Front end Design
 - 💬 Ask me about: My passion for east asian cuisine! 🍙🍱
 - 📫 How to reach me: Message me on discord otis#7157
-- ⚡ Fun fact: Did a 7 hour java course in one sitting in first lockdown.
+- ⚡ Fun fact: Did a 7 hour java course in one sitting in the first covid pandemic uk lockdown.
 - ⌨️ I've been studying the Computer Science A-Level along with Maths & Further Maths A-Levels over the last 2 years, and I now want to continue this at university!